junxit/us-congress-bills-114/bill.md

 ---
 legis-num: H.R.
 4188
-congress: 114th CONGRESS
-session: 1st Session
-chamber: In the Senate of the United States,
+congress: One Hundred Fourteenth Congress of the United States of America
+session: At the Second Session
+chamber:
 ---

 # H.R.
 4188

-That the bill from the House of Representatives (H.R.
-4188) entitled “An Act to authorize appropriations for the Coast Guard for fiscal years 2016 and 2017, and for other purposes.”, do pass with the following
+> To authorize appropriations for the Coast Guard for fiscal years 2016 and 2017, and for other purposes.

-*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Short title